ibm-cloud-docs/vpc/about-contract.md

 - Container to container

-   Containers inside one Pod communicate to each other via `localhost`.
-Each container needs to listen on a different port, because - per design - they share the same IP address.
+   Containers inside one Pod communicate to each other through `localhost`.
+Each container needs to listen on a different port, because - per design - they share the IP address.

 - Pod to host

-   Usually a Pod needs to expose at least one of its containers to the host, so that container is accessible via the IP address on the host via a mapped port.
-For this use case, make use of the `hostPort` feature on a container.
+   Usually a Pod needs to expose at least one of its containers to the host, so that container is accessible through the IP address on the host through a mapped port.
+For this use case, use the `hostPort` feature on a container.
 Note that this is **not** [best practice](https://kubernetes.io/docs/concepts/configuration/overview/#services){: external} in the Kubernetes world, in which a service would be used instead.

    Specify both `hostPort` and `containerPort` explicitly.
 If you specify only `containerPort`, ports are not bound.
    {: important}